MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-csharp-console.md

 ![View the default Hello World code from the template](../ide/media/csharp-console-helloworld-template.png)

-If you click the **HelloWorld** button in the IDE, you can run the program in Debug mode.
+If you click the **HelloWorld** button from the toolbar, you can run the program in Debug mode.

   ![Click the Hello World button to run the program in Debug mode](../ide/media/csharp-console-hello-world-button.png)